aaronc789/NFL_PlayByPlay_2020-2023/README.md

 **wpa**: win-probability added; shows how much a team’s chance of winning the game changed as a results of the play

-**EPA**: expected points added; advanced stat that determines how well the play was relative to the “expected points” of that play.
-This stat is very important for this project.
-Better definition here
+**EPA**: expected points added; advanced stat that determines how well the play was relative to the “expected points” of that play

 **Posteam_type**: indicates ‘home’ if the team on offense is the home team, or ‘away’ if the team on offense is the visiting team